inazuma-code33/javascript-blogJS/README.md

 # Blog: simple one-page application
---> using JavaScript to create dynamic effects
+ using JavaScript to create dynamic effects
+JS only for learning, scripts barely understood
+Zaraz, to jak ,to ma działac, na zasadzie rozwijania ? ehhh